Flo2503/P12-PetRescue/README.md

 ## Sign up and authentification
 Allow user to create an account or sign in with existing account.
-User can also request reset passaword.
+User can also request reset password.

 <img src="img/login.png" width="200">.   <img src="img/signin.png" width="200">.   <img src="img/signup.png" width="200">